Sleep. What a beautiful thing…

 Why does my puppy wake up so early in the morning?

 It’s not to annoy you, believe me!
 Puppies often wake up because they need something – the toilet or company usually, or if something outside has distrubed them like the birds tweeting or the sun shining through.

 One thing you should know when it comes to your puppy’s night-time routine is that dogs are polyphasic sleepers – which means they don’t do all their sleeping at one time.
 But dogs are also able to pick up on our social cues, so it will just take them a few weeks to realise that night time is time for sleeping.

 …But once your puppy is awake they usually expect everyone else to be too!

 Let’s keep it real though – a lot of puppies will struggle sleeping at night, especially in those first few days.
 You will be quite tired and you will need some coffee (…or a lot), but soon enough your puppy will love a sleep in.

-If you’d like more information and tips for your puppy, take a look at our blogs – where the answers to all your questions are.
-Our experts in ZigZag Puppy Training app are also happy to talk and share advice about anything too!
+If you’d like more information and tips for your puppy, take a look at our articles – where the answers to all your questions are, such as when can your new puppy go outside safely and how to toilet train a puppy the easy way.
+Our experts in Zigzag Puppy Training app are also happy to talk and share advice about anything too!

 Well, almost anything.
 Not so much advice to give on dating, unfortunately.